Cruise Ship Accidents

 Health & Safety Negligence

 More cruise ships failed health and safety inspections in 2017 than in any year in the past decade, a MarketWatch analysis of reports from the Centers for Disease Control and Prevention (CDC) found.
-This news comes as cruising is on an uptick, with more than 27.2 million passengers expected to cruise in 2018, up 53% over the past 10 years, according to the Cruise Line Industry Association.
+This news comes as the cruising and tourism industries are on an uptick.
+In fact, the industry experienced a 7% increase in bookings from 2017 to 2018, totaling 28.5 million more passengers than average, and the Cruise Line Industry Association projected 30 million passengers would book cruises in 2019.

-In fact, the CDC reported 11 outbreaks of gastroenteritis aboard a cruise ship in 2017.
-While most cruise ships go to immense efforts to minimize the spread of disease through intensive cleaning and quarantine, passengers affected by the illness can still seek compensation, such as a refund on their trip as well as compensation for the care and treatment.
+The CDC reported 11 outbreaks of gastroenteritis aboard a cruise ship in 2018 and thus far in 2019, 9 outbreaks have been reported.
+While most cruise ships go through immense lengths to minimize the spread of disease through intensive cleaning and quarantine processes, not all of them manage to be as thorough as they’d like to be.
+Passengers affected by illness can still seek compensation from the cruise ship company, such as a refund on their trip as well as compensation for the care and treatment they had to receive because of their illness.
 They may even file for lost wages if effects from their illness continues beyond their trip.

-While cruise lines, such as Carnival and Royal Caribbean have reputations for running background checks to refuse registered sex offenders from boarding their ships, most sexual offenses on a cruise ship are not committed by known sexual predators.
-Some are attributed to crew members with no history of sexual abuse.
+While cruise lines such as Carnival and Royal Caribbean have reputations for running background checks to refuse registered sex offenders from boarding their ships, most sexual offenses on a cruise ship are not committed by known sexual predators.
+Some are attributed to other passengers or crew members with no history of sexual abuse.
+In 2018 and 2019, according to the US Department of Transportation cruise ship incident report, 77% of criminal acts occurring on cruise ships were from assault, the majority of them sexual assault.

 - Failing to read and understand the terms and conditions of the cruise ticket contract.
 Given to all passengers before they embark on a cruise, the cruise ticket contract contains all the limitations against the cruise ship line/company and the specific terms for filing an injury claim.